-There is one exception to this under the New York State TAP program when the student is in his final term of study: if the student needs fewer than 12 credits to graduate, other courses may be included to determine full-time status even if not required to complete graduation requirements.
+There is one exception to this under the New York State TAP program when the student is in his final term of study: if the student needs fewer than 12 credits to complete the program, other courses may be included to determine full-time status even if not required to complete graduation requirements.

 Students who repeat courses they have taken previously either at OCC or another institution and received a passing grade for that coursework, may have an adjustment or denial of one or more of their financial aid programs.
 This may impact both federal and state aid programs.
 To maintain full-time status for financial aid, a student’s coursework must be for at least 12 credits without the repeated class.
 An exception may be made for state aid if the student did not meet the minimum grade requirement for that class for graduation.

-- Federal Aid, including student loans, will pay for a student to repeat a course only once, regardless of the student’s previous grade.
+- Federal Aid, including student loans, will pay for a student to repeat a passed course only once.

-- State aid (TAP) will only pay for a repeated course if it is required to have a higher grade for graduation in the student’s particular degree program.
+- State aid (TAP) will only pay for a repeated course once, but only if it is required to have a higher grade for graduation in the student’s particular degree program.

 If a student’s program does not require them to earn a higher grade for graduation, but the student is being advised to repeat coursework for academic reasons, it may be advisable for the student to be enrolled in at least 12 credits of new coursework (in addition any repeated courses) in order to maintain his/her full time status.

 Students can be referred to Student Central for questions or may call (315)498-2291.